zdharma-continuum/zinit/README.md

 The `ice` subcommand – modifiers for following single command. `notabug` – the site `notabug.org`

 # News
+* 08-12-2017
+  - SVN snippets are compiled on install and update
+  - Resolved how should ice-mods be remembered – general rule is that using `zplugin ice ...` makes memory-saved and disk-saved ice-mods not used, and replaced on update.
+Calling e.g. `zplugin update ...` without preceding `ice` uses memory, then disk-saved ices.

 * 07-12-2017
   - New subcommand `delete` that obtains plugin-spec or URL and deletes plugin or snippet from disk.
     It's good to forget wrongly passed Ice-mods (which are storred on disk e.g. for `update --all`).